MaibornWolff/OSSLR/README.md

 ## Features

-- OSSLR adds copyright notice to your SBOM
+- OSSLR adds copyright notices to your SBOM
-- It currently only supports SBOMs in JSON format
+- It currently only supports SBOMs provided in JSON format
 - The result can be exported as a PDF or JSON

 ## Setup